mickfuzz/makecode-platformer-101/workshops/mozfest2021.md

 - ~~Participants complete first activity all together, group help provided to find right resources and get process right~~
 - Participants choose one technology
 - They are given the links to the quick start docs
+- Participants share back creations - Facilitators comment, praise and suggest future directions in relation to the online docs
 - Overview of differences in usefulness and engagement of different tools  MakeCode and Phaser/Glitch - And importantly the elements of the learning design that are independent of the technology.
-- Participants share back creations - Facilitators comment, praise and suggest future directions in relation to the online docs
+- Process of trying at home and feeding back given to participants - links to github etc

 ## Practical Concerns
 - Having enough facilitators that can help participants